SO YOU WANT TO BE A PHOTOGRAPHER?

 For perspective, the dictionary defines an avocation as a hobby or minor occupation.
 A vocation is defined as a strong feeling of suitability for a particular career or occupation.
 Photography invariably begins as an avocation.

-After about five years of photographing regularly, you may think that now’s a good time to turn an avocation into a vocation – in other words – deciding to pursue a disciplined pursuit on a daily basis with the possibility of mastering a craft and being paid well for your work.
+After about five years of photographing regularly, you may think that now’s a good time to turn an avocation into a vocation – in other words – making the decision to pursue a disciplined pursuit on a daily basis with the possibility of mastering a craft and being paid well for your work.

-Next, for those who have enough self-esteem (and savings), there may come a time when considering the idea of taking such a huge leap of faith and quitting your day job to pursue your dream job somehow seems prudent.
-Sorry, cell phone photos won’t cut it any more.
+Next, for those who have enough self-esteem (and savings), there may actually come a time when considering the idea of taking such a huge leap of faith and quitting your day job to pursue your dream job seems prudent.

 Those who seriously contemplate this idea, will eventually be compelled to ask the real question: “What is fair compensation for my photographic contribution to a real client.”
 Don’t be surprised if the responses from those initial inquiries are less than what you expected.
 After all, you are still learning on the job.